 Why should we use National Equity to recover funds from a class action settlement?

-You should use us if you don't have the time and/or resources to devote to understanding the details of a settlement, monitoring settlement progress, meeting deadlines and filing claims.
+You should use us if you don't have the time and/or resources necessary to understand the details of a settlement, monitor the settlement progress, meet deadlines and file claims.

 Our Fee is 25% of the payment that results from our efforts (our competitors typically charge up to 35%!)